therealgman2016/therealgman2016/README.md

 - I'm looking to collaberate on a back-end project🔄
 - Want to connect?
     - linkedIn🔗: [here](https://www.linkedin.com/in/gabriel-j-moore-dev/)
 - Ask me anything!
-My projects, interests, or just to on my beard too 👍
+My projects, interests, or just to comment on my beard too 👍
 <!--
 **therealgman2016/therealgman2016** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.